TapanPatra/CSharpProgrammingFundamental/README.md

 ```

 ## Indexers, Enumerators, Iterators
+### Indexers
-### Indexers allow instances of a class or struct to be indexed just like arrays.
+Indexers allow instances of a class or struct to be indexed just like arrays.
 ### Enumerators
 Enumerators are used to iterate over a collection.
 ###  Iterators